laatmaniyoussef/AvionServiceControl/README.md

-# GraphQL Auto Service Project
+# GraphQL Avion Service Project

 ## Overview
 This is a Spring-based application for managing avion services using GraphQL.